-Interventions at this level are designed to provide programs and/or in-school options for students who are at risk of behavioral issues or commit minor infractions on an infrequent basis.
+Consequences for Level 1 rule violations may include one or more in-school interventions that are designed to provide programs and/or in-school options for students who are at-risk of behavioral issues or commit minor infractions on an infrequent basis.
 These in-school interventions allow the student to attend school and not lose instructional time.

-The list below contains some examples of these options but is not intended to be an exhaustive list.
-Availability of specific interventions may vary from school to school.
+The list below contains some examples of in-school interventions but is not intended to be an exhaustive list.
+Availability of specific interventions may vary from school to school:

 - Warning (verbal or written)

 - Parental involvement, i.e. conferences

-- Isolation or time-out for short periods of time with supervision (i.e. CHOICE, bounce, time out, etc)
+- Isolation or time-out for short periods of time with supervision (i.e. CHOICE, bounce, time out, etc.)

 - Behavior improvement contracts

 - Conference (any combination of parent/student/school officials/counselors and teacher)

 - Individual or small group sessions with the school counselor

 - Exclusion from extracurricular activities

 - Detention (lunch, before and/or after school)

-- Restitution
+- · Restitution

 - Confiscation of unauthorized items

-- Mediation/ conflict resolution
+- · Mediation/ conflict resolution

-- Community service on school grounds with supervision (i.e. Project Equal)
+- Community service on school grounds with supervision (such as Project Equal)

 - Bus suspension

 - In-school suspension (ISS).